 Is my child just going to be playing at preschool or will he/she be learning?

-- Perceptual and conceptual development are improved with the use of science, puzzles, board games, finger-plays and books.
+Perceptual and conceptual development are improved with science, puzzles, board games, finger-plays, and books.

-- Motor development enhances growth of large muscles with obstacle courses, balancing boards, and games with scooter boards and balls.
+Motor development enhances the growth of large muscles with obstacle courses, balancing boards, and games with scooter boards and balls.

 Are snacks and lunches provided?